datanav/docs/microservices.rst

     .. tip::

         Try to minimize the logic performed in microservices.
 Often it might make sense to just perform transformations on the data inside a microservice instead of sending the data to Sesam and performing the same operations there.
-But bare in mind :ref:`Sesam's data model <core_principles>`: we want to, to as large extent as possible, keep the source system's original data model in Sesam.
-Also, once we start changing data inside microservices it might be hard to troubleshoot errors since logic is spread out over different instanses.
+But bare in mind :ref:`Sesam's data model <core_principles>`: we want to, to the largest extent possible, keep the source system's original data model in Sesam.
+Also, once we start changing data inside microservices, it might be more time demanding to troubleshoot errors since logic is spread out over different instances.

 .. _creating_a_microservice :